MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-02.md

 > [!NOTE]
 > For the purpose of this tutorial, colliders have already been added to the Cube Object.
 To learn more about colliders, you can visit Unity's <a href="https://docs.unity3d.com/Manual/CollidersOverview.html" target="_blank">Collider</a> documentation.

 To test this in the Unity editor, you can enter the play mode and hold the **LeftShift** or **Space** key to enable the controller, Mouse movement will move the controller and also it can be moved further or closer to the camera using the mouse wheel.
-Once the pointer is on the Cube  press and hold **Right Mouse Button** to move the the Cube object.
+Once the pointer is on the Cube  press and hold **Left Mouse Button** to move the the Cube object.

 ![Game Mode](images/mr-learning-base/base-02-section8-step1-4.png)